ABUNDANCE

 There are different biological stages within a wolf population.
 The Swiss wolf concept (DE, FR, IT) defines them as follows:

-Pack: A wolf group that is stable for over at least 12 months (one biological year) containing at least three animals, including at least one female, which occupy together a home range.
+Pack: A group of three or more wolves living in a common home range or at least one mature wolf with one or more wolf pups living in a common territory.
 A pack is a social unit that eventually reproduces, catches prey together, and marks their home range together.
 Years without reproduction are possible.

 SWITZERLAND